KUL-recon-lab/course_nucmed_tech/latex/05_image_formation.md

 \Lambda(\nu \cos \theta, \nu \sin \theta) = Q(\nu, \theta).
 ```

 A more rigorous proof for any angle θ is given in appendix [??](#app:cs).
-In words: the 1-D Fourier transform of the projection acquired for angle θ is identical to a central profile along the same angle through the 2-D Fourier transform of the original distribution (fig [39](#fig:fouriertheorem)).
+In words: the 1-D Fourier transform of the projection acquired for angle θ is identical to a central profile along the same angle through the 2-D Fourier transform of the original distribution ([](#fig:fouriertheorem)).

 :::{figure} figs/fig_fouriertheorem.pdf
 :name: fig:fouriertheorem